 - overseeing the management of personnel

-The Executive Director is assisted in his position by three Deputy Directors, who are also appointed by the Council for a four-year term, with the possibility of a second.
+The Executive Director is assisted in her position by three Deputy Directors, who are also appointed by the Council for a four-year term, with the possibility of a second.
 The current Deputy Directors are:

 Europol abides by the same principles as other EU agencies and institutions in terms of transparency and financial accountability.
 A number of institutions and bodies are involved in enforcing financial accountability at the agency, including the: